 - Greet the class.
 Wave and say Hello.
 Encourage the class to wave and respond Hello.
 Say My name's [Ms. Sanchez].
-Gesture to yourself again and say your name again.
-Have students repeat your name after you a few times. - Ask What's your name?
-Then read the attendance list and have students raise their hand when their name is called.
+Gesture to yourself and say your name again.
+Ask students to repeat your name after you a few times. - Ask What's your name?
+Then read the register and ask students to put up their hand when their name is called.
 Say Hello and repeat the student's name: Hello, [Kenji]. - Play a quick name game.
-Have students stand up the first time you call their name and sit down the second time they hear it.
-Call names from the attendance list at random and have them stand, sit, stand, and sit.
-This not only helps them relax and have fun, but it also helps the other students learn the names-and it will help you, too!
+Ask students to stand up the first time you call their name and sit down the second time they hear it.
+Call names from the register at random and prompt them to stand, sit, stand and sit.
+This not only helps them relax and have fun, but it also helps the other students learn the names - and it will help you, too!

 - Say Open your books to page 4.
 Write 4 on the board and point to it.
-Demonstrate opening a Student's Book by holding a copy of it up and opening to p.
-4. Walk around the room to check that students have found the page.
+Demonstrate opening a Student's Book by holding a copy of it up and opening to page 4.
+Walk around the room to check that students have found the page.
 Do this in every lesson when students need to open their books.
 Students do not yet know any numbers in English, but repeating this will help them become familiar with the numbers. - Say Look!
 A teacher!
 Point to the teacher.
 Then point to yourself and say.
 I'm a teacher.
 Point to the students in the picture and say Look!
 Students.
 Point to the students in your class.
 Say You're students. - Show the book and point to the first girl in the circle.
 Pretend to look for the girl in the big picture with a puzzled expression.
 Point to one of the other students in the picture and ask the class Yes? (nod to show meaning) Or No? (shake your head).
 Repeat with another student in the picture and encourage the class to respond. - Point to the girl's picture again and say Look and find.
-Point to the big picture and act out looking at it.
+Point to the big picture and mime looking at it.
 Then gesture to the class to look. - Walk around the room to check that students know what to do.
-When some students have found the girl, have one of them stand up and point to the girl in the picture.
+When some students have found the girl, ask one of them to stand up and point to the girl in the picture.
 Then continue with the rest of the pictures.